andreimerlescu/andreimerlescu/TOPOBUILDER.md

 verbose.Printf("Hello %s, your secret is safe: %s", *name, *secret)
 ```

-With the [verbose](https://github.com/andreimerlescu/verbose) package, you're able to safely register new secrets in runtime and then rely on the `verbose.Printf(string, any)` and `verbose.Plain(any)` (plus many other `fmt` style methods including `verbose.TracefReturn(any)` and others like `verbose.Sanitize(any)` and `verbose.Scrub(any)`.
-Throughout the application, `topobuilder` depends on writing what could contain secrets to the STDOUT, but uses the `verbose` package to ensure that `***` and `[REDACTED]` are used instead.
+With the [verbose](https://github.com/andreimerlescu/verbose) package, you're able to safely register new secrets at runtime and then rely on `verbose.Printf(string, any)` and `verbose.Plain(any)`, plus many other `fmt`-style methods including `verbose.TracefReturn(any)`, `verbose.Sanitize(any)`, and `verbose.Scrub(any)`.
+Throughout the application, `topobuilder` writes things that could contain secrets to STDOUT, but uses the `verbose` package to ensure that `***` and `[REDACTED]` are what actually appear.
 This made running a demo in front of stakeholders not a zero-day incident waiting to happen.
-When I needed the actual values, I can open the text file written to disk and retrieve the raw value that way; or rely on the `verbose.Plain(any)` method.
+When I needed the actual values, I could open the text file written to disk and retrieve the raw value that way, or rely on the `verbose.Plain(any)` method.

 ```go
 flag.StringVar(&verbose.LogDir, "logs", filepath.Join(".", "logs"), "Path to store verbose logs")
 ```

 In the `main()` func in the `main.go` file, you can see that we are directly assigning via the `flag.StringVar` method a value directly into the `&verbose.LogDir` string with a default of `./logs` (OS safe).
-This means that when `-logs /var/log/myApp` indicates that `verbose.LogDir = /var/log/myApp` and its scoped package wide regardless of where/what calls `verbose.*`.
+This means that `-logs /var/log/myApp` sets `verbose.LogDir = /var/log/myApp` and it's scoped package-wide regardless of where or what calls `verbose.*`.

 ## The `models` package

-This is where the magic happens and we'll spend the most amount of time digging into for your learning curiosity.
+This is where the magic happens and where we'll spend the most time digging in for your learning curiosity.

 ```go
 func (app *Application) LoadConfigs(configFile string) (err error) {